 Governors Newsom, Brown and Inslee Announce Updated Health Guidance

-SACRAMENTO – With declining case rates and hospitalizations across the West, California, Oregon and Washington are moving together to update their masking guidance.
-After 11:59 p.m. on March 11, California, Oregon and Washington will adopt new indoor mask policies and move from mask requirements to mask recommendations in schools.
+With declining case rates and hospitalizations across the west, California, Oregon and Washington are moving together to update their masking guidance.
+After 11:59 p.m. on March 11, California, Oregon and Washington will be adopting new indoor mask policies and move from mask requirements to mask recommendations in schools.

 State policies do not change federal requirements, which still include masks on public transit.

+Statement from Gov. Jay Inslee, Washington: “We’ve continued to monitor data from our state Department of Health, and have determined we are able to adjust the timing of our statewide mask requirement.
+While this represents another step forward for Washingtonians, we must still be mindful that many within our communities remain vulnerable.
+Many businesses and families will continue choosing to wear masks, because we’ve learned how effective they are at keeping one another safe.
+As we transition to this next phase, we will continue to move forward together carefully and cautiously.”

+In Washington, indoor mask requirements will be lifted as of 11:59 p.m. on March 11.
+This new date does not change any other aspect of the updated mask requirements Inslee announced last week.
+Masks will still be required in certain settings including health care, corrections facilities, and long-term care facilities.
+The Washington State Department of Health will be issuing new guidance for K-12 schools next week so schools can prepare to implement updated safety protocols.

-Statement from California Governor Gavin Newsom: “California continues to adjust our policies based on the latest data and science, applying what we’ve learned over the past two years to guide our response to the pandemic.
+Statement from Gov. Gavin Newsom, California: “California continues to adjust our policies based on the latest data and science, applying what we’ve learned over the past two years to guide our response to the pandemic.
 Masks are an effective tool to minimize spread of the virus and future variants, especially when transmission rates are high.
 We cannot predict the future of the virus, but we are better prepared for it and will continue to take measures rooted in science to keep California moving forward.”

-In California, starting March 1, masks will no longer be required for unvaccinated individuals, but will be strongly recommended for all individuals in most indoor settings.
+In California starting March 1, masks will no longer be required but will be strongly recommended for unvaccinated individuals in most indoor settings.
 After March 11, in schools and child care facilities, masks will not be required but will be strongly recommended.
-Masks will still be required for everyone in high transmission settings like public transit, emergency shelters, health care settings, correctional facilities, homeless shelters and long-term care facilities.
+Masks will still be required for everyone in high transmission settings like public transit, emergency shelters, healthcare settings, correctional facilities, homeless shelters and long term care facilities.
 As always, local jurisdictions may have additional requirements beyond the state guidance.

 In Oregon, the Oregon Health Authority rules requiring masks in indoor public places and schools will be lifted after 11:59 p.m. on March 11.
 Other state and federal requirements, such as those for health care settings, public transit, and other specialized settings, will remain in place for a period of time.